In 2017 about 1,114 students graduated with a degree in Anthropology from one of the 49 colleges in the Middle Atlantic area that offer the degree.

 Below you will find the Middle Atlantic region's best 10 schools for Anthropology students.
 The ranking factors we use includes graduate salaries, graduation rates, accreditation, and more.

 Columbia University in the City of New York is among your best bets if you're planning on studying Anthropology.
-Students from the anthropology major at Columbia University in the City of New York get 30.6% above the average graduate with the same degree.
+Soon after graduation, anthropology students generally earn about $46,641 in the first five years of their career.
 Looking for a big school?
 This college has more than 20,000 students on campus.

 It is difficult to beat New York University if you wish to pursue Anthropology as a major.
-Graduates of the anthropology program make about $43,521 for their early career and $74,179 in their mid career.
+New York University offers graduate degrees in anthropology for those interested in an advanced degree.
 Placed in New York, New York, this institution is a very good option for students who enjoy the buzz of a popular city.

 Princeton University is a good choice for students pursuing an Anthropology degree.
 Graduates of the anthropology program make around $36,756 in their early career salary and $87,209 in their mid-career salary.
 This school is located in the suburban area of Princeton, New Jersey, near shops and other entertainment.